-From teaching English on a tiny island off the coast of Nagasaki to writing how-to manuals for big names in small appliances like George Foreman and Black & Decker, my passion for writing and sharing experiences has definitely taken me places.
-But writing about finance has been the best, by far.
+From teaching English on a tiny island off the coast of Nagasaki to writing how-to manuals for big names in small appliances like George Foreman and Black & Decker, Meghan’s passion for writing and sharing experiences has definitely taken her places.
+But she says writing about finance has been the best, by far.
 Why?
-Because between getting my certification as a debt management professional and trying out different strategies that I tell you to use, I’ve bought my dream house, achieved a credit score that would make most green with envy and even set up a retirement strategy that will have me sitting pretty in my 60s.
+Because between getting her certification as a debt management professional and trying out different strategies that she writes about, she’s bought her dream house, achieved a credit score that would make most green with envy and even set up a retirement strategy that will have her sitting pretty by her 60s.

 December 16, 2014

 How to ensure you don’t shaft service providers during the holiday season.

 Save your cash and counter space by avoiding these absolutely useless appliances.

 The right appliances save time and money, but what does a frugal foodie really need in the kitchen?

 There’s a certain art to getting good art without taking on bad debt.

 How to ensure your business venture isn’t a spectacular failure – like mine was.

 Forget the hefty price tag for a garden-variety getaway, we help you staycation in style!